plantuml-stdlib/C4-PlantUML/README.md

 ### Custom schema definitions (via UpdateElementStyle())

-Via `UpdateElementStyle()` calls is it possible to change the default colors, sprites, legend text, tags,...
+Via `UpdateElementStyle()` calls, it is possible to change the default colors, sprites, legend text, tags, ...
-It updates automatically the legend too.
+It automatically updates the legend too.
 If the corresponding section is stored in a separate file then it can be reused as default of all diagrams.

 ```plantuml